bobby-sills/danger-write/README.md

 ### Run in the browser

-The same code also compiles to WebAssembly and runs in a browser via [ratzilla](https://github.com/orhun/ratzilla) — no terminal required.
-A hosted build is live at **[bobbysills.dev/danger-write](https://bobbysills.dev/danger-write/)**;
-to run it yourself:
+The same code also compiles to WebAssembly and runs in a browser via [ratzilla](https://github.com/orhun/ratzilla).
+A hosted build is live at **[bobbysills.dev/danger-write](https://bobbysills.dev/danger-write/)**; to run it yourself:

 ```bash
 rustup target add wasm32-unknown-unknown